Hipo/HIPImageCropper/README.md

 * Support for all orientations and autoresizing
 * Support for customized cropping area dimensions
 * Quartz-drawn iOS camera capture style overlay
+* Automatically snaps photo to the edges

+Here is a screenshot of the demo app that uses a basic "Capture" button: <http://cl.ly/image/203u0Q3J0J2t>.

 Requirements